motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 Download the [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html) package from ST. From your Windows context, it should be placed in `\\wsl.localhost\Ubuntu\home\<username>\share`.
 Because one of the previous shared mounts specified in the `devcontainer.json` file, the downloaded file will be available in your container as well at `/mnt/share`.

-From the terminal prompt of your container in VSCode, the following custom west script handles unpacking the archive and installing the needed pieces.
+From the bash terminal of your container in VSCode, running the following custom `west` script handles unpacking the archive and installing the needed pieces.

 ```bash
 west st-clt /mnt/share/<SMT32CubeCLT filename>